 After the boat has been properly positioned on a storage cradle, thoroughly wash the hull, deck and interior compartments.
 Allow a couple of days of air drying before covering the boat, store all cushions in the OPEN position and open all storage areas.
 This will help prevent mold/mildew from forming.
-Perform preventive maintenance to the interior and exterior of your boat following the information in Section 5, Interior and Exterior Care.
+Perform preventive maintenance to the interior and exterior of your boat following the information provided in the on-screen manual.